Getting ATOM and Staking It

 Congratulations!
 You now own slightly less than one ATOM.
 Remember that you are really in charge, so check again that your mnemonic and password are saved properly.

 You can also look at your address using a public explorer, like mintscan.io (opens new window).

 You can see the same if you open the wallet dashboard page (opens new window).
-On this wallet page you can see a small link icon that leads you to your address page:
+On this wallet page, select the Cosmos Hub from the list of chains on the left navigation: